How Our Women's Devotional Books Became Radio Broadcasts

 "Why not use the women's devotional book?"

 One evening, my husband commented on my ministry load.
 “Why don’t you see if you can use some of the GCWM’s devotionals?” he suggested.
 “They’re Bible-based and already written and edited.”
 After praying about his suggestion, I contacted Heather-Dawn Small, director for Women’s Ministries at the General Conference of Seventh-day Adventists.
-She gave permission for devotionals from recent devotional books to be aired on WFMH.
+She gave permission for devotionals from older devotional books to be aired on WFMH.
 Since then, the station manager has played one women’s devotional three times each weekday—at varying times, hoping to reach an audience that includes commuters, daytime regulars, and nighttime insomniacs.
 Each segment includes information for listeners to obtain copies of their own GCWM books.

 Your devotionals reach more than book readers